Mint-System/Odoo-Apps-Sale-Workflow/sale_blanket_order_readonly_states_extended/tests/TEST_INSTRUCTIONS.rst

 - Open Lumber Inc contact, set the invoice address and delivery address
 - Open Sales>Order>Blanket Orders
 - Create a new Blanket Order for Lumber Inc, press confirm
-- With the module installed, changes can still be made until a Sales Order is issued
+- With the module installed, the Invoice Address and Delivery Address can still be changed after the Blanket Order was confirmed